univention/univention-corporate-server/doc/architecture/classification.rst

 Connection to the world around
 ==============================

-As operating system offering many services, UCS interacts with its surrounding peers.
-Users access the functionality of UCS through the following ways:
+As an operating system that offers many services, UCS interacts with its surrounding peers.
+Users access the functionality of UCS through the following
+ways:

 Web
    Persons like administrators and also end users use HTTPS to access the web based UCS management system.
-In many cases other web-based services provided by other software products delivered through apps are available through HTTPS.
+In many cases other web-based services provided by other software products delivered through apps are also available through HTTPS.

 Console
-   Persons with more technical background and the appropriate permissions can access UCS through a console, either on a local terminal or through a remote SSH session.
+   Persons with more technical background and the appropriate permissions can access UCS through a console, either on a local terminal or through a remote `secure shell (SSH) <https://en.wikipedia.org/wiki/Secure_Shell>`_ session.

 Service protocols
    As soon as users use any of the services that UCS offers, they access UCS